What are the income limits for state-aided public housing?

 Both the online and paper CHAMP applications are available in English, Chinese, Haitian Creole, Khmer, Portuguese, Russian, Spanish and Vietnamese.
 To request a translator please contact a Local Housing Authority.

-I have a disability which makes it difficult for me to file a CHAMP application.
+I have a disability which makes it difficult for me to file an application.
 How can I get some assistance?

 Please contact any Local Housing Authority for assistance.